stefan-kolb/aoc-mgx-format/specification/body/Actions/0x6C (Tribute).md

 `00x0` = Food, `00x1` = Wood, `00x2` = Stone, `00x3` = Gold.
 TODO check if correct.

-*:market_fee*
+*:fee*
-The deducted market fee for the tributes.
-Can be greater equals '0x00'.
-The sum of *amount* and *market_fee* is the total resource count subtracted from the tributing player.
+The market fee for the tributes in percentage.

 *:amount*
-The actually sent amount of resources.
+The total amount of resources sent.

 ## Examples